 This necessity, however, introduces a new challenge for organizations.
 The task of sifting through extensive datasets to create dashboards, perform analyses, and generate reports typically requires a dedicated team of data analysts.

-This is precisely where Rafiki steps in, offering actionable insights with ease.
-Our commitment to delivering meaningful insights is not just a promise; it’s a reality backed by our technology.
-We analyze your sales team’s call recordings discreetly to provide actionable insights, enabling you to make informed decisions.
+This is precisely where Rafiki AI steps in, offering actionable insights with ease.
+Rafiki AI analyzes your sales team's call recordings to provide actionable insights, enabling you to make informed decisions — without requiring a data team.

-Rafiki’s AI-driven sales analytics platform is designed for efficiency and ease of use, supporting both traditional and remote sales coaching by leveraging your historical sales data as a foundation.
-This data serves as a reference point to monitor activities, establish goals, and assess your sales team’s performance.
+Rafiki AI's AI-native revenue intelligence platform is designed for efficiency and ease of use, supporting both in-person and remote sales coaching by leveraging your historical sales data as a foundation.
+This data serves as a reference point to monitor activities, establish goals, and assess your sales team's performance.

-By integrating Rafiki’s intelligent insights into your sales coaching practices, you unlock the potential for data-driven coaching, significantly enhancing your team’s conversion rates and overall success.
+By integrating Rafiki AI's intelligent insights into your sales coaching practices, you unlock the potential for truly data-driven coaching, significantly enhancing your team's conversion rates and overall success.